Frosthaven/dragon-server/README.md

 # 🐲 dragon-server

-`dragon-server` is an Ubuntu based server image that hosts Docker containers as web services.
+`dragon-server` is a development server image that hosts Docker containers as web services, supporting container auto-discovery and automatic SSL certificates.

 - The image is built using [Packer](https://www.packer.io/) and [Ansible](https://docs.ansible.com/).

 - Docker containers are served using [Caddy](https://caddyserver.com/) via the [docker-caddy-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) plugin.

 - This project is current a work in progress.

 ---